All Makeup Skin Hair Nails How-To Beauty Amplified Spoilers IPSY 101 Ingredient Index

 First things first, you’ll need to get your gear ready.
 We’ve pulled together the products and tools you’ll need for proper grooming.

-• An Eyebrow Brush.
-Look for an angled eyebrow brush, like BILLION DOLLAR BROWS Eyebrow Brush to help with precise eyebrow application.
-Bonus: this brush does double duty; it has a spoolie brush on the other end that you can use for blending and grooming.
+• An Eyebrow Brush: Look for an angled eyebrow brush, like BILLION DOLLAR BROWS Eyebrow Brush to help with precise eyebrow application.
+Bonus: this brush does double duty with a spoolie brush on the other end that you can use for blending and grooming.

-• Tweezers.
-With a super-precise angled tip, With both precision slanted and pointed tips, this ARACELI BEAUTY Precisión Tweezers helps you easily shape your brows and grab teeny-tiny rogue brow hairs like a true brow expert, whether you have super sparse brows or thick and coarse ones.
+• Tweezers: With a super-precise angled tip, these ARACELI BEAUTY Precisión Tweezers help you easily shape your brows and grab those teeny-tiny rogue brow hairs like a true brow expert.

-• Eyebrow Pencil.
-We find that precision pencils, like ANASTASIA BEVERLY HILLS Brow Wiz® (which comes in 12 shades to cover every brow color need) and UOMA Brow-Fro Baby Hair Ultra Slim Brow Defining Pencil (we love the slim, triangular tip that helps ensure control and precision.), work best to draw hair-like strokes when you fill in your brows.
-Both of these Ipster-approved eyebrow pencils will create the most natural-looking yet perfected brows.
+• Eyebrow Pencil: We find that precision pencils, like the ANASTASIA BEVERLY HILLS Brow Wiz® (which comes in 12 shades to cover every brow color needed), work best to draw hair-like strokes when you fill in your brows.

-• Brow Gel.
-Clear or tinted brow gel—it’s up to you.
-Either way, a good brow gel is a must-have when doing your brows.
+• Brow Gel: Clear or tinted brow gel—it’s up to you.
+Either way, a good brow gel is a must-have to lock your work in place.
 Swipe the gel across your eyebrow hairs to tame, smooth, shape, and tint your brows instantly.

-• Brow Powder or Brow Pomade.
-When it comes to building up your brows, you’ve got options.
-Choose a formula that you prefer and are comfortable applying.
-We love the two complementary tones of powder in NOMAD COSMETICS Multi-Perfection Duo Brow Powder, and the soft natural finish of PATRICK TA BEAUTY Major Brow Shaping Wax in Clear.
+• Brow Powder or Brow Pomade: When it comes to building up your brows, you’ve got options.
+Choose a formula that you prefer and are most comfortable applying.
+We love the two complementary tones of powder in KIMCHI CHIC BEAUTY Kimbrowly Eyebrow Powder and the soft natural finish of BENEFIT COSMETICS Precisely My Brow Wax in Shade 5.

 How to Do Your Eyebrows in 5 Easy Steps